vitessio/website/content/en/docs/20.0/reference/vreplication/metrics.md

 #### VReplicationQueryCount, VReplicationQueryCountTotal

 _VReplicationQueryCount_ is the total number of queries in each phase of a workflow. _VReplicationQueryCountTotal_ is the total queries across all phases and workflows.

-#### VReplicationLagSeconds, VReplicationLagSecondsMax, VReplicationLagSecondsTotal

-These metrics show the replication lag of the target stream with respect to the source stream. _VReplicationLagSeconds_ shows the current replication lag and _VReplicationLagSecondsMax_ has the maximum lag in this stream.
-Note that these values are only valid during the replication phase of a workflow.

 #### VReplicationSource